Monster-Head/E1.L-JBOF-Concept/README.md

 Data density:

 Thanks to SSDs like the Solidigm D5-P5336 a capacity of 5.4PB per unit can be reached (122.88TB per SSD), though it's only for Gen.4 PCIe.
-For Gen.5 the D7-P5520 is the alternative, however it has a limit of 15.36TB per unit so the total comes out to 675.8TB per unit.
+For more IOPS the D7-P5520 is the alternative, however it has a limit of 15.36TB per unit so the total comes out to 675.8TB per unit.

 Conclusion:

-The 1U variant is made for more confined spaces, prioritizing density.
-The 2U variant is made for standard use with the added benefit of having better airflow.
+The 1U variant is made for maximum density with minimal footprint, while the 2U variant is a versatile option with the added benefit of better airflow.

 ---------